-He said, "Gladia--" Somehow he was staring at the sun.
+He said, "Gladia-" Somehow he was staring at the sun.
 It was nearly at the horizon.
 He had to turn his head to look at it and his eyes locked with a morbid fascination.
 He had never seen it so.
-Fat, red, and dim somehow, so that one could look at it without blinding, arid see the bleeding clouds above it in thin lines, with one crossing it in a bar of black.
+Fat, red, and dim somehow, so that one could look at it without blinding, and see the bleeding clouds above it in thin lines, with one crossing it in a bar of black.
 Baley mumbled, "The sun is so red."
 He heard Gladia's choked voice say drearily, "It's always red at sunset, red and dying."
 Baley had a vision.
-The sun was moving down to the horizon because the planet's surface was moving away from it, a thousand miles an hour, spinning under that naked sun, spinning with nothing to guard the microbes called men that scurried over its spinning surface, spinning madly forever, spinning-spinning.
-It was his head that was spinning and the stone bench that was slanting beneath him and the sky heaving, blue, dark blue, and the sun was gone, with the tops of trees and the ground rushing up and Gladia screaming thinly and another sound.
-16 A Solution Is Offered You have been exposed to the open a number of times today.
+The sun was moving down to the horizon because the planet's surface was moving away from it, a thousand miles an hour, spinning under that naked sun, spinning with nothing to guard the microbes called men that scurried over its spinning surface, spinning madly forever, spinning-spinning . . .
+It was his head that was spinning and the stone bench that was slanting beneath him and the sky heaving, blue, dark blue, and the sun was gone, and the tops of trees and the ground rushing up and Gladia screaming thinly and another sound 16 A SOLUTION IS OFFERED Baley was aware first of enclosure, the absence of the open, and then of a face bending over him.
+He stared for a moment without recognition.
+Then: "Daneel!"
+The robot's face showed no sign of relief or of any other recognizable emotion at being addressed.
+He said, "It is well that you have recovered consciousness, Partner Elijah.
+I do not believe you have suffered physical injury."
+"I'm all right," said Baley testily, struggling to his elbows.
+"Jehoshaphat, am I in bed?
+What for?"
+"You have been exposed to the open a number of times today.
 The effects upon you have been cumulative and you need rest."
 "I need a few answers first."
 Baley looked about and tried to deny to himself that his head was spinning just a little.
 He did not recognize the room.
 The curtains were drawn.
 Lights were comfortably artificial.
 He was feeling much better.
 "For instance, where am I?"
 "In a room of Mrs. Delmarre's mansion."
 "Next, let's get something straight.
 What are you doing here?
 How did you get away from the robots I set over you?"
-Daneel said, "It had seemed to me that you would be displeased at this development and yet in the interests of your safety and of my orders, I felt that I had no choice but-" 'What did you do?
+Daneel said, "It had seemed to me that you would be displeased at this development and yet in the interests of your safety and of my orders, I felt that I had no choice but--" "What did you do?
 Jehoshaphat!"
 "It seems Mrs. Delmarre attempted to view you some hours ago."
 "Yes."
 Baley remembered Gladia saying as much earlier in the day.
 "I know that."
-"Your order to the robots that held me prisoner was, in your words: 'Do not allow him' (meaning myself) 'to establish contact with other humans or other robots, either by seeing or by viewing.'
+"Your order to the robots that held me prisoner was, in your words: 'Do not allow him' (meaning myself) 'to establish contact with other humans or other robots, either by seeing or viewing.'
 However, Partner Elijah, you said nothing about forbidding other humans or robots to contact me.
 You see the distinction?"
 Baley groaned.